Discrimination against atheists: Victorian Britain

+Francoist Spain

+The killing of leftists in the Francoist Repression in Spain was justified under the pretext partially of eliminating non-Catholic atheists, which has been argued to make the mass killings amount to genocide in the legal sense.

 Nazi Germany

 In Germany during the Nazi era, a 1933 decree stated that "No National Socialist may suffer detriment... on the ground that he does not make any religious profession at all".
 However, the regime strongly opposed "godless communism", and all of Germany's atheist and largely left-wing freethought organizations such as the German Freethinkers League (500,000 members) were banned the same year; some right-wing groups were tolerated by the Nazis until the mid-1930s.
-In a speech made later in 1933, Hitler claimed to have "stamped out" the atheistic movement.
+In a speech which he made later in 1933, Hitler claimed that he had "stamped out" the atheistic movement.

-During the negotiations which led up to the Nazi-Vatican Reichskonkordat of 26 April 1933 Hitler stated that "Secular schools can never be tolerated" because of their irreligious tendencies.
+During the negotiations which led up to the Nazi-Vatican Reichskonkordat of 26 April 1933, Hitler stated that "Secular schools can never be tolerated" because of their irreligious tendencies.
 Hitler routinely disregarded this undertaking, and the Reichskonkordat as a whole, and by 1939, all Catholic denominational schools had been disbanded or converted to public facilities.

 By 1939, 94.5% of Germans still called themselves Protestant or Catholic, while 3.5% were so-called "Gottgläubige" (lit. "believers in God") and 1.5% were without faith.
 According to historian Richard J. Evans, those members of the affiliation gottgläubig "were convinced Nazis who had left their Church at the behest of the Party, which had been trying since the mid-1930s to reduce the influence of Christianity in society".
 Heinrich Himmler was a strong promoter of the gottgläubig movement and did not allow atheists into the SS, arguing that their "refusal to acknowledge higher powers" would be a "potential source of indiscipline".
 Himmler announced to the SS: "We believe in a God Almighty who stands above us; he has created the earth, the Fatherland, and the Volk, and he has sent us the Führer.
 Any human being who does not believe in God should be considered arrogant, megalomaniacal, and stupid and thus not suited for the SS."
 The SS oath (Eidformel der Schutzstaffel), written by Himmler, also specifically denounced atheists, repeating the sentiments above.